-You can deploy i2® Analyze with SQL Server database storage that is remote from the i2® Analyze server.
-When i2® Analyze is configured to deploy to a remote instance of SQL Server, the Information Store database can be created and updated remotely without the i2® Analyze deployment toolkit present on the server that hosts the SQL Server instance.
+You can deploy i2[®] Analyze with SQL Server database storage that is remote from the i2[®] Analyze server.
+When i2[®] Analyze is configured to deploy to a remote instance of SQL Server, the Information Store database can be created and updated remotely without the i2[®] Analyze deployment toolkit present on the server that hosts the SQL Server instance.

-To deploy an i2® Analyze server that uses remote SQL Server database storage for the Information Store, you must install SQL Server on your database server, and the SQL Server client tools on your application server.
-SQL Server and the client tools must be installed according to the specifications defined in the i2® Analyze software prerequisites.
-For more information about installing the prerequisites, see Software prerequisites.
+To deploy an i2[®] Analyze server that uses remote SQL Server database storage for the Information Store, you must install SQL Server on your database server, and the SQL Server client tools on your application server.
+SQL Server and the client tools must be installed according to the specifications defined in Installing Microsoft SQL Server for i2 Analyze.